vlcn-io/vlcn-orm/content/docs/quickstart.md

 import connect from "@databases/sqlite";

 async function main() {
-  const db = connect(DB_FILE_NAME);
+  const db = connect("test.db");
   const ctx = context(anonymous(), basicResolver(db));
 }
 ```

-Replace `DB_FILE_NAME` with the path to your database.
+"test.db" will be the file that holes our database.
 If the file does not exist it will be created.
 If you do not pass a file name your data will be stored in memory.

 # Your First Schema